How to form presente, passato prossimo, and imperfetto

 Imperfetto (Imperfect):

-- Formed by dropping -re from the infinitive and adding the endings: -vo, -vi, -va, -vamo, -vate, -vano
+- Formed by dropping -re from the infinitive and adding the endings: -vo, -vi, -va, -vamo, -vate, -vano.

-- Regular for most verbs.
+- Regular for most verbs regardless of conjugation group.

 - Example with parlare: io parlavo, tu parlavi, lui parlava, noi parlavamo, voi parlavate, loro parlavano